stefanvanberkum/CD-ABSC/README.md

     - Install the requirements by running the following command:
       ```pip install -r requirements.txt```
     - Install English spacy language pack by running the following command: ```python -m spacy download en```
+    - You can open and edit the code in any editor, we used the PyCharm IDE: https://www.jetbrains.com/pycharm/

 - Set-up ontology (optional):